-Great cuisine has always been a part of the Mughal culture, and when the area has been influenced by the Mughal culture, traditions and customs for such a long time, it is obvious that those traces would not fade away.
+Great cuisine has always been a part of the Mughal culture.
 Old Delhi has always been known for its mouth-watering food.

 And when we talk about great food Chandni Chowk shall always win hands down.
 Be it the traditional non vegetarian dishes or the sweets you shall be on a unique culinary experience when you visit chandni chowk.